adityaathalye/clojure-by-example/README.md

 If you can't use IntelliJ for some reason, you may try one of these.
 Although we haven't tested with these setups, the workshop material should work fine.
 You'll also have to install Leiningen and Java separately.

+  - [VSCode + Calva](https://calva.io/) has become a fantastic Clojure IDE!
   - A [snazzy setup with Atom](https://medium.com/@jacekschae/slick-clojure-editor-setup-with-atom-a3c1b528b722).
+  - [Vim + vim-fireplace](https://thoughtbot.com/blog/writing-clojure-in-vim) and other goodies that make Clojure/Lisp hacking fun in Vim.
   - Brave Clojure walks you through [a basic Emacs setup for learning Clojure](https://www.braveclojure.com/basic-emacs/).